And now, boys and girls, woo-hoo! Today is a day when woo-hoo’ing seems the most appropriate thing to do. Like this: WOO-HOO!!!

 In other words, the key advantage of our operating system is its practical, accessible nature; it’s purpose-built rather than designed for generic hypothetical scenarios.

-How would you prove the OS allows only whitelisted operations to run?
+How would you prove the OS allows only listed operations to run?

 Naturally, as soon as we claimed the system was secure by design, some people refuted the claim, not believing it.
 That’s absolutely fine: in the world of cybersecurity one should not take anything at face value.